 Ideally, you should keep products in a customer’s cart for 30 days.
 Seven days is the absolute minimum.Reducing #cart #abandonment tip no. 7.
 Does the cart hold products for at least 7 days (ideally 30) for unregistered #customers? #ecommerce #EcommerceTips Click To Tweet

-Security seals and images of certifications build trust by leveraging the authority of brands that people recognize.
+Security seals and images of certifications build trust and disper doubts on product pages and in the cart by leveraging the authority of brands that people recognize.
 The use of trust-building elements comprises a vital best practice for shopping cart abandonment.

 It is important to follow the right recommendations strategy.
 If someone is buying products for the bedroom they should not be recommended a set of knives for the kitten.
 Also, the same products (even much cheaper) shouldn’t be there.